-- TIME AND TEMPERATURE - Features a 26-hour timer and adjustable thermostat.
-The thermostat ranges from 105 degrees F to 165 degrees F. The temperature range is low enough for fruits and vegetables and is also high enough for dehydrating meat for jerky
+- Versatile Uses: Features a 26-hour dehydrator timer and an adjustable thermostat with a range of 105 to 165 degrees F – low enough for fruits and vegetables but high enough for dehydrating meat

 - Take fresh cuttings of healthy marigold flowers and wash them with cold water to get rid of dirt and bugs.